-"Have mercy on me, God, in accord with your merciful love; in your abundant compassion blot out my transgressions."
+"Have mercy on me, O God, according to your merciful love; / according to your great compassion, blot out my transgressions."
 (Ps 51:3)

 The Church's teaching on the harm and sinfulness of pornography is grounded in the greater "yes" or affirmation of the inviolable dignity of the human person revealed fully in Christ and the gift of human sexuality and marriage in God's plan.
 When the Church follows the Lord in upholding the truth of the human person, this involves rejecting anything that would harm that truth.
 The greater "yes" to the Lord sheds light on the corresponding "no" to the darkness of sin, including injustice.
 In our duty as pastors and shepherds to proclaim Christ, we must state clearly that all pornography is immoral and harmful and using pornography may lead to other sins, and possibly, even crimes.28